 speaker

 President and Chief Executive Officer

-Our longest lead time items tend to be with our capital businesses.
-For example, Subsea, we are seeing more activity there.
-On our consumable-based businesses, the conversations we're having with our customers really haven't changed from where we've been.
+You know, our longest lead time items tend to be with our capital businesses.
+And so, you know, that's, for example, Subsea, and we are seeing more activity there. on our consumable-based businesses, the conversations we're having with our customers really haven't changed from where we've been.
 So at the ops level, they are not seeing any changes.
-Again, our view is that we want to be prepared and get out in front of it.
-And that's why we're acting this way.
-We feel like the macro in many ways leads the activity.
-And unless oil prices rebound or gas activity really jumps, we just envision rate count coming down in the next three to six months.
+Again, our view is that we want to be prepared and get out in front of it, and that's why we're acting this way.
+We feel like the macro in many ways leads the activity, And unless oil prices rebound or gas activity really jumps, we just envision rig count coming down in the next three to six months.

+speaker